reduxjs/redux/docs/API Reference/Store.md

 #### Returns

-*(any)* The current state tree of your application.
+*(any)*: The current state tree of your application.
 Its shape depends on what your reducer returns.

 <hr>